Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Related Work

 \subsection{MT-TSP}

-Existing optimal algorithms for the MT-TSP, based on mixed-integer programming (MIP), are limited to linear or piecewise-linear trajectories of targets and assume that the agent can move omnidirectionally \cite{philip2024mixedinteger, stieber2022DealingWithTime,stieber2022multiple,philip2025mixed}, while our work does not make these assumptions. \cite{philip2025CStar} lower bounds the optimal cost when the trajectories of the targets are generic, and the objective is to minimize the agent's travel time.
-For finding feasible agent trajectories in the presence of generic target trajectories and motion constraints on the agent, suboptimal algorithms exist~\cite{bourjolly2006orbit, stieber2022DealingWithTime, philip2025CStar, Li2019RendezvousPlanning,mathew2015multirobot, wang2023moving,choubey2013moving, de2019experimental,ding2022memetic}.
-Sampling-based algorithms \cite{stieber2022DealingWithTime, philip2025CStar, Li2019RendezvousPlanning,mathew2015multirobot} proceed by sampling the trajectories of targets into points in space-time, then finding a sequence of points to visit by solving a GTSP.
-Our work combines these prior sampling-based methods for the MT-TSP with sampling-based methods for the close-enough TSP, Dubins TSP, and TSPs for robot arms, as described in the rest of this section.
-We additionally incorporate resampling to achieve asymptotic optimality, as well as parallelization for speed.
-Another suboptimal method for the MT-TSP is the memetic algorithm presented in \cite{ding2022memetic}, which addresses a Dubins close-enough MT-TSP without time windows.
+Existing optimal algorithms\footnote{We say an algorithm is ``optimal" if it guarantees that it finds an optimal solution, and ``suboptimal" otherwise.} for the MT-TSP, based on mixed-integer programming (MIP), are limited to linear or piecewise-linear trajectories of targets and assume that the agent can move omnidirectionally \cite{philip2024mixedinteger, stieber2022DealingWithTime,stieber2022multiple,philip2025mixed}, while our work does not make these assumptions. \cite{philip2025CStar} lower bounds the optimal cost when the targets follow piecewise-linear trajectories or Dubins curves, and the objective is to minimize the agent's travel time.
+For finding feasible agent trajectories in the presence of generic nonlinear target trajectories and motion constraints on the agent, suboptimal algorithms exist~\cite{bourjolly2006orbit, stieber2022DealingWithTime, philip2025CStar, Li2019RendezvousPlanning,mathew2015multirobot, wang2023moving,choubey2013moving, de2019experimental,ding2022memetic}.
+For example, sampling-based algorithms \cite{stieber2022DealingWithTime, philip2025CStar, Li2019RendezvousPlanning,mathew2015multirobot} proceed by sampling the trajectories of targets into points in space-time, then finding a sequence of points to visit by solving a GTSP.
+As we describe in the rest of this section, similar sampling-based methods exist for the Close-Enough TSP, Dubins TSP, and TSPs for robot arms.
+Our work extends these prior sampling-based methods.
+In particular, we incorporate resampling to achieve asymptotic optimality, as well as parallelization for speed.

+Another suboptimal method for the MT-TSP is the memetic algorithm presented in \cite{ding2022memetic}, which addresses a Dubins Close-Enough MT-TSP without time windows.
 In our experiments, we adapt the method from \cite{ding2022memetic} to handle time windows and use it as a baseline.
-Finally, \cite{zhang2025two} provides a suboptimal method for a close-enough MT-TSP without time windows using large neighborhood search, but is specialized to linear target trajectories.
+Finally, \cite{zhang2025two} provides a suboptimal method for a Close-Enough MT-TSP without time windows, but is specialized to linear target trajectories.